cshaw101/teambuilder-practice/README.md

 (If you don't need any hand holding at all, feel free to ignore the suggestions.
 For an even harder challenge, delete the contents of the App component and implement the form completely from scratch.
 The only real requirement is that **the functionality of your form matches that of the mock.**)

-1. We need a state to track the values of the form.
+1. x We need a state to track the values of the form.
 This state could be an object with `fname`, `lname` and `bio` keys.

 2. Make your inputs and textarea be controlled, by having them take their values from the state we just created.